SkylineCommunications/dataminer-docs/user-guide/Getting_started/Installing_a_DMA/Using_a_pre_installed_DataMiner_Virtual_Hard_Disk.md

 > [!NOTE]
 > The pre-installed DataMiner VM is [hardened](xref:DataMiner_hardening_guide) out-of-the box for improved security.

-To use the pre-installed VHDX, you will need to follow the steps below:
+To use the pre-installed Virtual Hard Disk, you will need to follow the steps below:

 1. [Create the VM](#creating-the-vm).
 1. [Connect and start the VM](#connecting-and-starting-the-vm).